-Similarly, the provision of media services as defined in Article 2 of the proposal for a European Media Freedom Act (EMFA)224 and the provision of audiovisual media services as defined in Article 1 of the Audiovisual Media Services Directive225 would not fall within the scope of application of these policy options.
+Similarly, the provision of media services as defined in Article 2 of the proposal for a European Media Freedom Act (EMFA) and the provision of audiovisual media services as defined in Article 1 of the Audiovisual Media Services Directive would not fall within the scope of application of these policy options.
 However, interest representation activities carried out on behalf of third country entities by media service providers would.
 Where media service providers or video-sharing platform providers disseminate advertisements as a service for entities carrying out interest representation activities on behalf of third countries, these policy options would provide that such media service providers should be named in the registration of the entity, and the relevant costs should be included in the amount of remuneration declared.
-Just like for providers of online platforms, these policy options would a priori not impose requirements on media service providers or video-sharing platform providers.
+Just like for providers of online platforms, these policy options would a priori not impose requirements on media service providers or video-sharing platform providers or video-sharing platform providers of online platforms, these policy options would a priori not impose requirements on media service providers or video-sharing platform providers.